 Many people enjoy dancing the night away.
 For Dominicans, it is a passion.
 To that end, the Merengue and Bachata were invented on the island.

-If you love to dance, be sure to visit the nightclub of Coco Bongo, located in downtown Punta Cana.
+If you love to dance, be sure to visit the nightclub Coco Bongo, located in downtown Punta Cana.
 This beloved hot spot features live performances and a lively party environment almost every night.